-Palm Springs is synonymous with desert heat, Joshua Trees and mid-century modern architecture.
+Palm Springs is synonymous with desert heat (and chilly evenings in winter!), Joshua Trees and mid-century modern architecture.

-But a buzzing food scene inspired me and I found some other great things to do in Palm Springs to keep you busy for a weekend, like a brand new spa I could spend a whole day at some tours.
+But a buzzing food scene inspired me and I found some other great things to do in this Southern California town to keep you busy for at least a week – maybe even longer!

-I’ve just had my fourth visit to Palm Springs, about a 2-hour drive south-east from Los Angeles.
+I’ve just had my sixth visit to Palm Springs, about a 2.5-hour drive east from Los Angeles, or 2 hours drive from San Diego.

-This is a fabulous spot for a day trip from LA or even stay a week as there’s plenty to do here outside of Coachella!
+This is a great place for a day trip from LA if too you’re on a mission like wanting to see the Joshua Trees, or maybe take part in Mid-Century Modernism events, as there’s plenty to do outside of Coachella!

-There are golf resorts and ones that throw pool parties with live DJs, family friendly, pet friendly and a big welcome to the LGBTQ community.
+There are golf resorts and resorts that throw pool parties with live DJs, family friendly resorts, pet friendly and there is a big welcome to the LGBTQ+ community in Palm Springs.

-I’ve walked on the San Andreas Fault, had the most decadent spa treatment I’ve ever had, drove through Joshua Tree, ogled the mid-century modern architecture and more.
+I’ve walked on the San Andreas Fault, had the most decadent spa treatment I’ve ever had, driven through Joshua Tree, ogled the mid-century modern architecture, taken the Aerial Tramway up to the snow, tasted lots of yummy date shakes (they grow Medjool dates here) and so much more.

 So here goes… my top suggestions for things to do in Palm Springs: